rxghavc/IyersCatering/README.md

 - **Custom theming** with gold-accented palette and Montserrat/Fira Code fonts.
 - **Dynamic navigation**: Responsive Navbar and Sidebar for seamless navigation on all devices.
 - **Hero and Carousel sections**: Visually rich carousels on Home, About, Menu, Food, and Contact pages.
-- **Menu and Food pages**: Interactive cards and category-based food listings, including sweets, savouries, and spices.
+- **Menu and Food pages**: Interactive cards and category-based food listings, including mains, sweets, savouries, and spices.
 - **About Us**: Company story, chef bio, and food hygiene rating.
-- **Contact page**: Carousel, contact form (first name, last name, email, message) with backend email sending via Nodemailer.
+- **Contact page**: Carousel, contact form (first name, last name, email, message) with required field asterisks, no placeholders, wide layout, and backend email sending via Nodemailer.
+Email notifications feature a centered, branded card with the Iyers logo.
 - **Scroll-to-top button** and polished Footer with social links.
-- **Backend API**: Express server with `/api/contact` endpoint, sending emails using Gmail credentials from `.env`.
+- **Backend API**: Express server with `/api/contact` endpoint, sending visually branded emails using Gmail credentials from `.env`.
 - **Production-ready**: ESLint config, environment variable support, and easy deployment.

 ## Project Structure